jundalisay/spblist/content/en/research/spinoza/cartesian/part-1/prop-07.md

 What does he call easy, and what difficult?

-Nothing is said to be easy or difficult in an absolute sense, but only with respect to its cause.
-So one and the same thing can be said at the same time to be easy and difficult in respect of different causes.*
+Nothing is easy or difficult in an absolute sense, but only with respect to its cause.

+So one thing can be easy and difficult at the same time in respect of different causes.*

 > *For example, the spider easily weaves a web that men would find very difficult to weave.
 On the other hand, men find it quite easy to do many thmgs that are perhaps impossible for angels.

 <!-- 1 36 Principles of Cartesian Philosophy -->

 Now if, of things that can be effected by the same cause, he calls those difficult that need great effort and those easy that need less (e.g., the force that can raise 50 pounds can raise 25 pounds twice as easily) then surely the axiom is not absolutely true, nor can he prove from it what he aims to prove.